boluwatife234/boluwatife234/README.md

 - 👋 Hi, I’m boluwatife
 - 👀 I’m interested in ...  web development
 - 🌱 I’m a developer ... with knowledge in javascript api's, node js Express js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on front end development
-- 📫 How to reach me ...
+- 📫 How to reach me bamidelebolu3@gmail.com

 <!---
 boluwatife234/boluwatife234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.